RiceSec/constitution/constitution.md

 ### Executive Committee

 1. The officers shall constitute the Executive Committee.
 2. The Executive Committee shall have general supervision of the affairs of the organization between its regular meetings, make recommendations to the membership, and perform any other duties listed in this constitution.
 The Executive Committee shall be subject to the orders of this organization, and none of its acts or omissions shall conflict with action taken by this organization.
-Accordingly, the Executive Committee shall be authorized to spend this organization’s funds.
+Accordingly, the Executive Committee shall be authorized to spend this organization's funds.
 3. The Executive Committee shall select its own time and place of meeting.
 A special meeting may be called by the President.
 Upon the request of two other officers, the President shall be obligated to call a special meeting.

 ### Duties of Officers